 What is the Difference between Sole Trader and a Limited Company?

 If you’re a sole trader to a company here are a few differences!
 A sole trader, all profits are yours after income tax.
-Legally you are the business and it isn’t separate from you.
+Legally you are the small business and it isn’t separate from you.
 You need to submit your Self Assessment to HMRC each year to report your earnings if you are a sole trader, and keep records of the money coming in and out of your business.
 You don’t need a company name, so you can operate under your own name if you choose.